-Eyelid surgery, also called an eyelid lift or blepharoplasty, can rejuvenate puffy, sagging or tired-looking eyes by removing excess fat, skin and muscle from the upper and/or lower eyelids.
+Eyelid surgery, also called an eyelid lift, tuck or blepharoplasty, can rejuvenate puffy, sagging or tired-looking eyes by removing excess fat, skin and muscle from the upper and/or lower eyelids.
 Eyelid surgery may be performed for cosmetic reasons or to improve sight by lifting droopy eyelids out of the patient’s field of vision.

 Blepharoplasty is ideal for the correction of:

-- Loose, sagging and/or folded upper eyelids that may limit vision
+- Loose, sagging and/or drooping upper eyelids

 - Puffy fat deposits in the upper eyelids